hansonkd/FlaskBootstrapSecurity/readme.md

 =========================
 http://flask.pocoo.org/

 This project is meant to be helpful for those who want to quickly jump into a new flask project.
-UserAccounts, Caching, Mail, User Registration, Roles, Python Script Commands, and Twitter Bootstrap are already configured.
+Social Media Accounts, UserAccounts, Caching, Mail, User Registration, Roles, Python Script Commands, and Twitter Bootstrap are already configured.

 The Flask Boilerplate Project consists of many projects merged into one to provide the most comprehensive boilerplate for your flask project.
 It is set up to quickly connect to Google Apps to start sending emails and is fully configurable.